JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 $$C = A B$$

-First we write in component form.
+First we write in component form:

 $$C_{ij} = \sum_k A_{ik} B_{kj}$$

-Then we apply the product rule to get the scalar differential identity.
+Then we apply the product rule to get the scalar differential identity:

 $$dC_{ij} = \sum_k dA_{ik}~ B_{kj} + A_{ik} ~dB_{kj}$$

-But this is just a sum matrix products:
+But this is just a sum of matrix products:

-$$C = dA~ B + A ~dB$$
+$$dC = dA~ B + A ~dB$$

 So we now have the matrix product rule.